jflinte/WebODM-Demo/README.md

 # WebODM Demo
-## Description
-This is a demo project used for demonstrating, testing, and understanding the capabilities of WebODM.
+This is project is intended for understanding and learning the capabilities of WebODM.